Last Updated: April 8, 2022

 Life Insurance - For individual life insurance policies, it is a period not less than 31 days after the premium due date.

-- For health insurance policies, it is not less than 7 days for weekly premium policies, not less than 10 days for monthly premium policies, and not less than 31 days for all other policies.
+- For health insurance policies, it is not less than seven days for weekly premium policies, not less than 10 days for monthly premium policies, and not less than 31 days for all other policies.
 If you both purchased a policy through the Federally Facilitated Marketplace, and you receive an advance premium tax credit (APTC), you may be entitled to a 90-day grace period.

 no grace period is required for auto or home insurance, but check your policy to see if your insurer includes a grace period provision. [ss.
 632.44 and 632.78, Wis.
 Stat.]